mslegrand/pointR/README.md

 If you wish to contribute to the pointR project, now is the time.
 Thanks.

 #Caution
-To quote from TrestleTech: *As with any online application, it is a genuinely bad idea to allow arbitrary users to execute code on your server.* **Becareful!!**
+To quote from TrestleTech: *As with any online application, it is a genuinely bad idea to allow arbitrary users to execute code on your server.* **BE CAREFUL!!**

 #Licensing